-Use caution when using ceramic capacitors for input bypassing, because it may cause severe ringing at the $V{\text{IN}}$ pin.
+Use caution when using ceramic capacitors for input bypassing, because it can cause severe ringing at the V{IN} pin.

 The important parameters for the Input capacitor are the input voltage rating and the RMS current rating.
 With a nominal input voltage of 12 V, an aluminum electrolytic capacitor with a voltage rating greater than 18 V $(1.5 \times V{IN})$ is necessary.
 The next higher capacitor voltage rating is 25 V.